slangenbach/hvac-optimization/README.md

 # HVAC model building case study

 ## About
-The files within this repository are used to conduct a case study.
+The files within this repository are used to conduct a case study related to occupancy detection of an office room.
+Its content, tasks and analysis are summarized within a [Jupyter notebook](/notebooks/00-summary.ipynb).
-The case study is based on data from [UCI's machine learning repository](https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+).
+The [layout](https://drivendata.github.io/cookiecutter-data-science/#directory-structure) of the repository follows best practice from [cookiecutter datascience](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science).
-Its content, tasks and analysis are summarized within the following Jupyter notebook: `notebooks/00-summary.ipynb`
+The case study is based on data from [UCI's machine learning repository](https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+) and is similar to the analysis conducted by [Candanedo and Feldheim](https://www.sciencedirect.com/science/article/abs/pii/S0378778815304357).

 ## Preequisites
 * (Anaconda) Python 3.6+